 See this page in:

-Arranging a disability access plan is possible for all ESCP students, whatever the program, general education (MiM, Bachelor, MS, MBA in MIM, Doctoral Program ...) or continuing education (Executive Education), and whatever the campus (Berlin, London, Madrid, Paris, Turin, Warsaw)
+Arranging a disability access plan is possible for all ESCP students, whatever the programme, general education (MiM, Bachelor, MS, MBA in IM, Doctoral Programme ...) or continuing education (Executive Education), and whatever the campus (Berlin, London, Madrid, Paris, Turin, Warsaw).

 An adjustment of studies will make it possible to provide alternative arrangements to compensate for a disability or illness.
 This adjustment must be reasonable, based on your specific circumstances and compatible with the means available within the School.
 The medical center services are confidential.
 If needed, the disability access plan may be renewed every academic year.

 Once you have been admitted and as soon as possible, contact the dedicated team to arrange an appointment.

 - Use of the Schools computers